nyc-kingdom/kingdom/README.md

-Welcome to Kingdom!
-a game of neighborhood pride
+Welcome to Kingdom: a game of neighborhood pride

 Pledge your Allegiance: Sign up with your Foursquare account.
 Your neighborhood is your kingdom.
 Gain Experience: Begin checking in at local establishments to boost your personal experience, and the strength of you kingdom.